Previous Page Next Page

 • The new information does not meet the criteria for a new intake.

-If the intake specialist completes a standards compliance I&R, it is not necessary to complete an additional I&R to the existing RCCI case.
+If the intake specialist completes an I&R RCL Standards Compliance, it is not necessary to complete an additional I&R to the existing RCL case.

-When a subsequent report is received that provides information about an open RCCI case, and there are no new incidents of abuse, neglect, or exploitation that meet legal definitions, the intake specialist determines whether the information is relevant to the open stage of the existing RCCI case.
+When a subsequent report provides information about an open Residential Child Care Investigations (RCCI) case and there are no new incidents of abuse, neglect, or exploitation that meet legal definitions, the intake specialist determines whether the information is relevant to the open stage of the existing RCCI case.

-The intake specialist completes an I&R to the existing case when the following occur:
+The intake specialist completes an I&R to existing RCL case when all the following occur:

 • SWI receives new information.